dibalokechanda/dibalokechanda.github.io/_posts/2023-09-17-a-reference-guide-to-distributions-blog.md

 $$

-\boxed{p}
+\boxed{E(X)=p}

 $$

 <u>Variance:</u>

 $$
-\boxed{p(1-p)}
+\boxed{Var(x)=p(1-p)}
 $$

 <u>Properties and Key Facts:</u>

+- The number of trials is equal to $1$.
 - Model events when there are only two possible outcomes : success and failure.
-The number of trials is equal to $1$.
-- The general version of it is bionomial distribution.
+- Binomial distribution, Negative Bionomial Distribution and Geometric Distribution are built upon the idea of bernoulli trials.

 ### ⯈ Bionomial Distribution